StevenLwcz/StevenLwcz.github.io/_posts/2024-10-01-GDB-Using-The-Python-API-To-Read-Memory.md

 61 62 63 64 65 66 00 00 20 00 00 00 64 00 00 00 90 f0 ff ff 7f 00 00 00 18 78 e2 f7 7f 00 00 00
 ```

 If we want a text respresentation of the memory then we can convert to bytes and convert to an ANSI code page.
-One problem here is text will contrain control characters which gdb will compain about
+One problem here is text will contrain control characters which GDB will compain about

 ```python
 (gdb)python